twitchy-ears/buffer-snapshotter/README.md

 * `buffer-snapshotter-force-frequency` seconds of time before checking to see if a snapshot is worth taking idle or not, defaults to 600s (10 minutes).
 * `buffer-snapshotter-namegen-function` should be a `#'function-symbol` to a function used to generate consistent and filesystem safe names for snapshot files, the default replaces characters with their codepoint numbers for everything not matching `[a-zA-Z0-9_-]`
 * `buffer-snapshotter-include-hostname` if snapshotting a buffer this will include the hostname into the name generation by default, this is to help distinguish between similarly named buffers on different machines if you synchronise your Emacs directory.
 If you want to turn off this behaviour so that different machines can see the same snapshots linked to the same named buffers then set this to `nil`.
+* `buffer-snapshotter-never-activate-mode-list` list of modes (both major and minor) that if active in a buffer will cause it to not activate.
+* `buffer-snapshotter-never-activate-function` function that if it returns t will cause it to not activate.

 There are also two hooks to append to: